JacobZavita/jacobzavita/README.md

 I'm a Full-Stack Web Developer with a certificate in Full-Stack Web Development from UC Irvine.
 I love building things that transform problems into elegant and fun solutions.

-Check out my most recent project [React-Dapp](https://github.com/JacobZavita/react-dapp).
-Simple smart contract built on Ethereum network that let's visitors "wave" at me with the chance to winning some ETH.
+Check out my most recent project [NFTs-React](https://github.com/JacobZavita/nfts-react).
+Simple NFT collection to mint randomly generated SVGs.
+Currently working with an artist to make a new versions with more interesting artwork.

 - 🔭 I’m currently working on [Currency Convertor 2.0](https://github.com/JacobZavita/CurrencyConverter).
-(CurrencyConvertor was my first project at UC Irvine's Full-Stack Coding Bootcamp).
+CurrencyConvertor was my first project at UC Irvine's Full-Stack Coding Bootcamp.
+The original version was a simple frontend app on vanilla JavaScript saving the users data with local storage.
+New version is full MERN app made with Material UI.
 - 🌱 I’m currently learning React, Solidity, and Typescript.
 - 🤔 I’m looking for help with advanced Front-End Development
 - 💪 My background is in B2B SaaS Sales, Account Management, and Client Success.